Timewyrm: Exodus: Plot

 After escaping from a trap devised by the Doctor, the Timewyrm sets about plotting her revenge.
 She decides to use the Earth against the Doctor, and travels forward in history until she finds a moment where human technology reached the point where global devastation was possible.
 She also needed a living vessel to execute her plans, and soon finds a bitter, neurotic madman filled with hate and resentment.
 But as soon as the Timewyrm enters the chosen mind, she became trapped within it.

 The TARDIS follows the Timewyrm's course through time, and arrives in 1951 London, at the Festival of Britain.
 The Doctor and Ace set out to find the Timewyrm, but quickly notice that something is different – the Nazis have won World War II.
 Overheard by a local Nazi informant, the Doctor and Ace are arrested by the British Free Corps for making seditious, anti-Nazi statements.
 They are put under the charge of Lieutenant Hemmings.

 The Doctor decides that they must return to the TARDIS and track down the source of the changes to history.
 After calmly enduring some Nazi psychological interrogation techniques, the Doctor tricks Hemmings into allowing them to escape, but the TARDIS was gone, taken by the British Free Corps.
 The Doctor decided to impersonate a high-ranking Nazi official (previously murdered by the British resistance, and found by the Doctor and Ace) to ingratiate himself with the Nazis.
 He and Ace walk into the office of Nazi General Strasser and convince him that the Doctor was conducting a secret investigation into Nazi security.

 The Doctor uses his freedom and influence to visit the war archives, housed in the former British Museum, hoping to pinpoint where history diverged.
 While there, he comes into brief psychic contact with the Timewyrm.
-However, the Doctor wasn't sure that she was really behind the revised timeline, as it seems too subtle and precise for her.
+However, the Doctor was not sure that she was really behind the revised timeline, as it seems too subtle and precise for her.
 Meanwhile, Ace makes contact with the British resistance to find out more about what happened during World War II.
 She learns of rumours of a Black Coven, a cult of mystics who were using supernatural powers to assist the Reich.

 Though their cover is eventually exposed, the Doctor and Ace manage to evade Hemmings and get back to the TARDIS.
 Before they leave 1951, Ace catches a glimpse of Hemmings entering something that looked like the Doctor's TARDIS, which disappeared with the same familiar TARDIS sound.